 - Internationalisation of Leading-Edge Clusters, Forward-Looking Projects and Comparable Networks

 How can small and medium-sized enterprises realise successful international cooperation in research and development projects?
-For example, with the programme called Internationalisation of Leading-Edge Clusters, Forward-Looking Projects and Comparable Networks.
+By taking advantage of the programme called Internationalisation of Leading-Edge Clusters, Forward-Looking Projects and Comparable Networks, for example.
 It supports cooperation of regional clusters and networks with international partners in which small and medium-sized enterprises are involved.

 www.bmbf.de > Cluster – Networks – International